MeowingDavis/blank_deno_blog/posts/Post6.md

 Click to randomise the colour of the text and the speed of the bouncing square.

-move mouse on the X and Y to change the background colour.
+Move mouse on the X and Y to change the background colour.

 <iframe width="576" height="366" src="https://editor.p5js.org/MeowingDavis/full/QM6ICBQuE"></iframe>